foss-for-synopsys-dwc-arc-processors/embarc_audio/doc/Audio_codecs/Audio_codecs.rst

 Audio Codecs
 ------------

-An audio codec is a Hardware device or computer program capable of encoding or decoding a digital audio signal including music and human speech.
+An audio codec is a hardware device or computer program capable of encoding or decoding a digital audio signal including music and human speech.
 In software terms, an audio codec is a computer program implementing an algorithm that compresses and decompresses digital audio data.

-Telecommunications codecs written using ITU-T/ETSI baseops for elementary operations require bit-exact operations.
+Telecommunications codecs had written using ITU-T/ETSI BASOPs for elementary operations require bit-exact operations.

 The objective of the algorithm is to represent the audio